"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Chhaya Verma, Prachita Walankar and Dipti Patkar.
+Chhaya Verma, Prachita Walankar, Dipti Patkar.
 Influence of generalized joint hypermobility on knee joint proprioception in asymptomatic healthy women.
-International Journal of Physical Education, Sports and Health.
-2018; 5(3): 151-153.
+Int J Phys Educ Sports Health 2018;5(3):151-153.